gigagraph/backbone/system-setup/toolchains/rust/README.md

 If you use [zsh](../dotfiles/zsh/README.md) your should install the [rust-zsh-completions][rust-zsh-completions].
 See the [docs from this repo](../dotfiles/zsh/README.md#plugins) for more details.

-Additinally, [`rustup` can generate completions][generate-rustup-and-cargo-completions] for itself and for `cargo`, however not for `rustc`.
+Additionally, [`rustup` can generate completions][generate-rustup-and-cargo-completions] for itself and for `cargo`, however not for `rustc`.
 Therefore, for now this guide recommends using the plugin.

 ### Updating